Minimal Computing #

 - Gatsby, which is good for single-page layouts, landing pages, web applications, portfolios, and institutional websites.

-- and there are many more Awesome Static Web Site Generators.
+- And there are many more Awesome Static Web Site Generators.
 The “right” static site tool will depend on your own skills and needs - this is a useful introduction to thinking these through.

 Content Management Systems #